school-brainhack/school-brainhack.github.io/content/en/modules/dmri_intro/index.md

     unzip ds000221_sub-010006.zip
     ```

-   Note: you can also clone the full dataset with osf.
+   Note: you can also clone the full dataset with OSF.
 This will create a `data` folder at the root of the repository.
-Since the command clones the entire repository, which may be quite large and
-   take a while to download.
+Since the command clones the entire repository, this may be quite large and take a while to download.
     ```bash
     osf -p cmq8a clone ./data
     ```